igreenwood1985/TE-m1-capstone/design.md

   - Use Git to track changes to this document.

 - What are the slices gonna be?
+  - BRICK BY BRICK.
+One requirement at a time, and refactor as we go when necessary.

 ## Data Model Classes
 ### CandyStoreItem